6 October 2018

-Greens are celebrating the Supreme Court's verdict that the current law is discriminatory.
-The Government must now act to remedy the current inequality which means the avenues of legal recognition for couples are determined by their sexuality and gender.
+The news comes following a verdict by the Supreme Court that the current law is discriminatory.
+The Government was told it must now act to remedy the current inequality which means the avenues of legal recognition for couples are determined by their sexuality and gender, but initially insisted it would wait until a further consultation exercise had closed before making any changes.
+Coming during the Conservative Party conference, the U-turn announced by the Prime Minister marked a victory for those like the Greens who have long campaigned for a change in the law.

-Green Party Women member Clare Lorraine Phipps told the Independent why she was calling for civil partnerships to be extended to all:
+Green Party Women Committee member Clare Lorraine Phipps (below, outside the Supreme Court) told the Independent why she was calling for civil partnerships to be extended to all:

 “[My partner and I] first got together nine years ago.
 Neither of us feel like the terms husband and wife are right for us.
 We want legal and financial protection and recognition for our relationship but marriage comes with so many cultural associations, traditions, and expectations that just don't feel right for us.